MiLab-HITSZ/CEC2026_MLA-EC/README.md

-# Evolutionary Computation for Multi-Label Adversarial Examples
+# Competition on Evolutionary Computation in Multi-Label Adversarial Examples

-This project presents the source code of the competition on "Evolutionary Computation in MultiLabel Adversarial Examples"
+This repository provides the benchmark framework and source code for the Competition on Evolutionary Computation in Multi-Label Adversarial Examples.

+## Competition Results and Submitted Algorithms

+The final competition results and the source code of the three submitted algorithms are available in [`organized_submissions/`](organized_submissions/).
+That directory contains the final ranking, the eight benchmark results for each entrant, English algorithm descriptions, and the organized implementation of each submission.

+Final ranking:

+1. Juewen Fan - Gradient-Plateau SBA
+2. Chaofan Xie - Multi-Archive Search with SBA
+3. Gaoren Zhang - Structured Active-Label Attack

 ---